ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 Conflicts with Student Version
 ------------------------------

-Although you can install Ansys together with any other Ansys products or versions, on Windows it is **highly** recommended to not install an ANSYS Product Student version together with its non-student version.
+Although you can install Ansys together with other Ansys products or versions, on Windows, you should not install a student version of an Ansys product together with its non-student version.
-For example, *Ansys MAPDL 2022R2* and *Ansys MAPDL 2022R2 Student version* installed together might cause some license conflicts due to overwriting of the environment variables.
-Having different versions, for example *Ansys MAPDL 2021R1* and *Ansys MAPDL 2022R2 Student version* is completely fine.
+For example, installing both the Ansys MAPDL 202 2R2 Student Version and Ansys MAPDL 2022 R2 might cause license conflicts due to overwriting of environment variables.
+Having different versions, for example the Ansys MAPDL 2022 R2 Student Version and Ansys MAPDL 2021 R1, is fine.

-If you experience those issues, we recommend you to edit the environment variables ``ANSYSXXX_DIR``, ``AWP_ROOTXXX``, and ``CADOE_LIBDIRXXX`` where ``XXX`` is the MAPDL numeric version (i.e. ``222`` for *Ansys MAPDL 2022R2*) to remove any reference to the student version.
+If you experience issues, you should edit these environment variables to remove any reference to the student version: ``ANSYSXXX_DIR``, ``AWP_ROOTXXX``, and ``CADOE_LIBDIRXXX``.
+The three-digit MAPDL version appears where ``XXX`` is shown.
+For Ansys MAPDL 2022 R2, ``222`` appears where ``XXX`` is shown.

 .. code:: pwsh